 - Raw cashews – sub: raw almond or macadamia nuts

 Once you have everything in the blender, blend until smooth (about 1 minute or less).
 Sometimes this requires stopping and shaking or stirring the contents.
 You may even need to add a splash more liquid.
-Hop to our Kitchen Resources page to see which blender we recommend.
+Hop to our Shop our Favorites page to see which blender we recommend.